Web Services Invocation Framework

-The Web Services Invocation Framework (WSIF) supports a simple and flexible Java API for invoking any Web Services Description Language (WSDL)-described service.
+The Web Services Invocation Framework (WSIF) supports a simple and flexible Java API (Application Programming Interface) for invoking any Web Services Description Language (WSDL)-described service.

-Using WSIF, WSDL can become the centerpiece of an integration framework for accessing software running on diverse platforms which uses different protocols.
-The software needs to be described using WSDL and have a binding included in its description that the client's WSIF framework has a provider for.
+Using WSIF, WSDL can become the centerpiece of an integration framework for accessing software running on diverse platforms which use different protocols.
+The software needs to be described using WSDL and have a binding included in its description ,that the client's WSIF framework has a provider for.
 WSIF defines and comes packaged with providers for local Java, Enterprise JavaBeans (EJB), Java Message Service (JMS), and Java EE Connector Architecture (JCA) protocols, which means that a client can define an EJB or a Java Message Service-accessible service directly as a WSDL binding and access it transparently using WSIF, using the same API one would use for a SOAP service or a local Java class.

 Structure

 In WSDL, a binding defines how to map between the abstract PortType and a real service format and protocol.
 For example, the SOAP binding defines the encoding style, the SOAPAction header, the namespace of the body (the targetURI), and so forth.

 WSDL allows multiple implementations for a Web service and multiple ports that share the same PortType.
-In other words, WSDL allows the same interface to have bindings to services like SOAP and IIOP.
+In other words, WSDL allows the same interface to have bindings to services such as SOAP and IIOP.